 While leaves are not as effected by Grey Mould the flowers and buds.
 Buds will rot on their stems and move down the stems.
 It causes pink rings.

 If you find chimney soot on your leaves, it is probably sooty mould.
 It usually caused by sap sucking insects like scales and aphids.
-It covers the plants leaves and does not look good.
+It covers the plants leaves, and while it's unsightly, it does little damage to the plant.

 If your plant is wounded, it could contract Crown Gall Rot.
 These are large lumps at the base of the stem or on roots and galls are softer than the surrounding area.
 If your plant is young, this disease may prevent it from blooming.
 Your plant will also wilt easily and won't grow the way it should.